-For travelling.
+For traveling.
 The Cards are color-coded to indicate the US city or European country where you can see each painting.
 Off to Paris?
 Select the aubergine Cards to know must-see masterpieces in the Louvre and 5 other key art museums.

 For young children.
-Start art appreciation early - it's "key to developing life-long involvement in the arts", according to the Wallace Foundation.
-Read about using Masterpiece Cards with young children.
+Start art appreciation early – it’s “key to developing life-long involvement in the arts”, according to the Wallace Foundation.

 For curious minds.
 Always been interested in art history but never took a class?
 The Cards offer a concise introduction to paintings, like this Caravaggio masterpiece.